drashland/website-v2/docs/sinco/v4.x/2_tutorials/3_page/9_dialogs.md

    import { buildFor } from "./deps.ts";

-   // So we can mock up a playground with a place to upload files. import { serve } from "https://deno.land/std@0.136.0/http/server.ts";
+   // So we can mock up a playground with a place to display a dialog. import { serve } from "https://deno.land/std@0.136.0/http/server.ts";
    serve(function (request: Request) {
      return new Response(`